-Interested faculty members of Saint Mary’s who agree to the above expectations and have received approval from their dean should submit a letter of interest that includes the following:
+Interested faculty members of Saint Mary’s who agree to the above expectations and have received approval from their dean should submit a letter of interest that responds to the following reflection questions:

 In what ways does your academic discipline engage topics of character, virtue, ethics, and human flourishing?
-How do you currently engage these topics in the course and/or intend to enhance the engagement with these topics in the course in the future?
+How do you currently engage these topics in a course and/or why do you see a possible need to enhance the engagement with these topics in the course?
 (500 words maximum)

 How do you understand the responsibility of Saint Mary’s to foster the flourishing of our students by engaging in character education and virtue formation (500 words maximum)